VKCOM/vk-android-sdk/README.md

 The keystore for the release version is usually created by a programmer, so you should create it or recall its location.

-2) After the keystore's location has been found, use keytool utilite (it is supplied with the Java SDK).
+2) After the keystore's location has been found, use keytool utility (it is supplied with the Java SDK).
 You can get keys list with the following command:
 <blockquote>keytool -exportcert -alias androiddebugkey -keystore path-to-debug-or-production-keystore -list -v</blockquote>
 You will observe a similar result:
 <blockquote>Certificate fingerprint: SHA1: DA:39:A3:EE:5E:6B:4B:0D:32:55:BF:EF:95:60:18:90:AF:D8:07:09</blockquote>
 By deleting all the colons you'll get your key's fingerprint.

-Fingerprint Receiveing via SDK
+Fingerprint Receiving via SDK
 ----------
 If you've already added SDK to your project, you can use the following function in each Activity of your app.